00310-1730-XX Fasenra 30 MG/ML SOSY (ASTRAZENECA)

 Severe asthma with eosinophilic phenotype

-30 mg every 4 weeks for the first 3 doses, followed by once every 8 weeks thereafter.
+30 mg administered subcutaneously, by a healthcare professional, every 4 weeks for the first 3 doses, followed by once every 8 weeks thereafter

 LENGTH OF AUTHORIZATION

-Coverage will be provided for a period of 6 months and may be renewed.
+Coverage will be provided for 6 months and may be renewed

 BlueCross BlueShield of Tennessee’s Medical Policy complies with Tennessee Code Annotated Section 56-7-2352 regarding coverage of off-label indications of Food and Drug Administration (FDA) approved drugs when the off-label use is recognized in one of the statutorily recognized standard reference compendia or in the published peer-reviewed medical literature.